coapp/coapp.org/_posts/2011-09-30-Roadmap-to-Release-and-Beyond.markdown

 #### [+8 weeks] "CoApp 1.0" Release Candidate

 - · Continual-auto-update of CoApp service working
+- · New Metadata for (NSFW flag, Stability Threshold, and Product Categorization)
+- · Package Dependendencies based on Product Categorization Metdata (so you can say "I need any version of Python 2.6 or higher")
 - · "Software Update" application (knock-off of Windows Update)
 - · Autopackage refinements: Automatic dependency resolution.
 - · mkSpec/mkProject updated and fully functional